AsifaSiraj/DWM-Project/README.md

 - **Key Generation:** Create surrogate keys for dimension tables and establish foreign key relationships

 **Load:**
-- Insert transformed rows into the DWH tables using SQLAlchemy (PostgreSQL)
+- Dimension tables and Fact Transaction table are loaded into PostgreSQL using SQLAlchemy
-- A Fact Transaction Table (referred to internally as Table B) is constructed and uploaded to PostgreSQL
+- Same data is also exported as CSV files to `E2E_DWH_Pipeline/DimTable Snapshot/` and `E2E_DWH_Pipeline/Fact Table Snapshot/`
-- `FactSnapshot.py` combines dimensions and the fact table to build the exported fact snapshot (`Fact_Snapshot.csv`)
+- `FactSnapshot.py` merges all dimensions with fact table and creates `Fact_Snapshot.csv`
+- Final fact snapshot is saved to both PostgreSQL and CSV for Power BI consumption

 ### 7.2 Key Files